 In any case, if you plan to stay at one of the parties until 4am, you may want to choose a fire station within easy walking distance of where you're staying, since taxis and ubers can be scare at that hour.

 Want to know more about Paris's awesome Fire Brigade?
-Here is their website
+Check out their website.

 Find the best places to watch the Bastille Day fireworks in Paris